IKNL/PZP-FHIR-R4/input/pagecontent/fhir-specification.md

 #### FHIR Data Model
 The following diagram illustrates the FHIR data model for this implementation guide.
 To enhance clarity, the resources are grouped into four distinct categories: Agreements, Individuals, Supporting Information, and Consultation.
 Each category represents a logical component of the Advance Care Planning (ACP) process.

-* Agreements.
-This category encompasses the documented outcomes of the ACP process, including the patient's goals, preferences, and formal consent or advance directives.
+* **Consultation**: Represents the core event where the advance care plan is discussed, whether through a direct conversation or the completion of a questionnaire.
-* Individuals.
-Includes all persons and professional roles involved in the care process, such as the patient, healthcare practitioners, and the patient's designated contacts or legal representatives.
+* **Agreements**: This category encompasses the documented outcomes of the ACP process, including the patient's goals, preferences, and formal consent or advance directives.
-* Supporting Information.
-Provides additional clinical context relevant to the patient's agreements, such as related medical procedures or the use of specific medical devices.
+* **Individuals**: Includes all persons and professional involved in the care process, such as the patient, healthcare practitioners, and the patient's designated contacts or legal representatives.
-* Consultation.
-Represents the core event where the advance care plan is discussed, whether through a direct conversation or the completion of a questionnaire.
+* **Supporting Information**: Provides additional clinical context relevant to the patient's agreements, such as related medical procedures or the use of specific medical devices.

 {% include fhir-data-model-mermaid-diagram.md %}